 The United States Constitution gives specific powers to each branch of government.
-This separation of powers between the Executive, Legislative and Judicial branches is meant to prevent one branch from becoming too powerful.
+This separation of powers between the Executive, Legislative, and Judicial branches is meant to prevent one branch from becoming too powerful.
 In the last decade, the Legislative branch has been unnerved by the growth of Executive power under President Bush and President Obama.
 Listen to learn about an FBI raid in 2006 that had congressmen from both parties alarmed.

 Story Length: 5:15

 Recently, Colorado State University (or CSU) proposed changing its policy of allowing students to carry concealed handguns on campus.
 The change has aroused opposition as well as support.
-In this public radio story the lawyer for a gun-rights advocacy group and a local sheriff both speak out against the move, with the advocacy lawyer claiming the group will sue the university if it moves forward and the sheriff stating that he will not enforce the law.
+In this public radio story the lawyer for a gun-rights advocacy group and a local sheriff both speak out against the move, with the advocacy lawyer claiming the group will sue the University if it moves forward and the sheriff stating that he will not enforce the law.

 The tradition of town meeting day has faded away in most states.
-This public radio story describes a Town Meeting in Starksboro, Vermont, and puts it in the context of the longstanding tradition of town meeting in New England, which began in the 1600s.
+This audio story describes a town meeting in Starksboro, Vermont, and a longstanding tradition of town meetings in New England beginning in the 1600s.
 While it can be difficult to give 100 people all the time they want to debate issues and air their opinions, let alone come to an agreement on them, town meeting remains a vitally important institution that its members value.
-This story looks at what makes it work.
+Listen to this story as it looks at what makes it work.